 We prefer to execute trades with client approval when possible, but if the client is comfortable in executing online trades, clients are free to do so.
 We provide the help needed to open accounts, roll over accounts, and execute trades.

 What if a client doesn’t want to or cannot act on a recommendation?

 We are advisors only.
 It is entirely up to the client if they want to adopt a recommendation.
 Our role is to provide specific recommendations and give clients alternative ways of meeting their objectives and provide as much help as needed in implementing the recommendations.

 How frequently do you meet with each of your clients?

 We do not have any required meeting schedule for our clients.
 We encourage them to meet with us as often as they would like and do not limit the number of times that they see us.

-Do you include emergency reserve and cash savings numbers in overall asset allocation?
+Do you include emergency reserve and cash savings in overall asset allocation?

-We often prepare investment plans separately for emergency accounts, versus all other investments, but include emergency accounts in overall portfolio reporting and financial planning.
-We normally include some cash reserves in all client portfolios.
+We are able to prepare investment plans separately for emergency accounts at client request, versus all other investments, but include emergency accounts in overall portfolio reporting and financial planning.
+We normally include some cash reserves in client portfolios.

 What is your business continuity plan?

 We have a continuity plan in our company policy manual.
-Basically, it calls for continued investment in training our professional staff in all functions of the firm so that they can take over the company and perform all client service functions well.
+Basically, it calls for continued investment in training our staff in all functions of the firm so business status quo will be maintained in the event of any disruptions.
 All client recommendations are prepared jointly by the investment advisors so that clients can gain the benefit of multiple viewpoints on specific investment categories and securities.